neoclide/coc-snippets/Readme.md

 ## Options

 - `snippets.priority`: priority of snippets source, default `90`.
+- `snippets.editSnippetsCommand`: Open command used for snippets.editSnippets command, use coc.preferences.jumpCommand by default.
+- `snippets.trace`: Trace level of snippets channel.
 - `snippets.extends`: extends filetype's snippets with other filetypes, example:

   ```json